 Clients want to be sure you have considered the options.
 You don’t have to use the paid version of Elements Catalyst.
 Below we give you alternatives.
 You will still need to build a case for the effort it takes to run a clean-up exercise and document your Org from an operational perspective.

 Let’s consider each of the HOW, WHAT, WHY in turn and look at the options.
-Then we'll look the power at of the combination of the 3 elements; the ability to link HOW, WHAT and WHY.
-Which is why it is called Catalyst!!
+Then we'll look at the power of the combination of the 3 elements; the ability to link HOW, WHAT and WHY.
+This is why it is called Catalyst!

 You could use a free Elements Catalyst mapping, whiteboard, Powerpoint, Visio, Lucidchart, Draw.io.
 The key is keeping it simple.